 In 1989 she established Studio Carla Boomkens in Amsterdam, for interior architectural design solutions.
-She collaborated with several architects and designers including Prosper Klop, Ben Baudoin, Branko Vlamings (VASD), Luc Trigallez.
+She collaborated with architects and designers including Prosper Klop, Ben Baudoin, Branko Vlamings (VASD), Luc Trigallez.

 She teaches applied arts and architectural design at the Gerrit Rietveld Academie in Amsterdam since 1991, at the KABK The Hague in '92-'93 and at PERK Eindhoven since 2006.
 Since 1991 she has been ongoing developing, updating and fine-tuning programmes for vocational design education on various levels in the professional field.

-In 2012 she joined the Gerrit Rietveld Academie Participation Council (Medezeggenschapsraad), participated in 2014 in Academie Artemis Denktank 2020, a think tank on design- and styling education strategies 2014, and is chair of the exam committee (examencommissie) 2018-ongoing
+2012-2019 she was a member of the Gerrit Rietveld Academie Participation Council (Medezeggenschapsraad), participated in Academie Artemis Denktank 2020, a think tank on design- and styling education strategies 2014, and is chair of the exam committee (examencommissie) 2018-ongoing